On flat bands in the $J_1$-$J_2$-$J_3$ XXZ sawtooth chain

-The main challenge for the experimental realization of the flat-band physics in magnetic materials are the constraints imposed on the parameters of the Heisenberg Hamiltonian.
+The main challenge for the experimental realization of the flat-band physics in magnetic materials comes from the constraints imposed on the parameters of the Heisenberg Hamiltonian.
 Although a number of minerals and synthesized compounds possess magnetic lattices which can be approximated by a sawtooth chain, none of them is close to the exact flat-band condition $J_2 = \pm 2 J_1$.
-This makes challenging an experimental observation of any physical effect related to localized magnons.
-For example, a half-magnetization plateau has been reported in the mineral atacamite, Cu$_2$Cl(OH)$_3$, however it was mainly attributed to the weak interchain coupling~\cite{ata21, ata25, ata25b}.
-Further examples for magnetic compounds with sawtooth chain geometry of exchange bonds are the euchroite Cu$_2$(AsO$_4$)(OH)$\cdot$3H$_2$O~\cite{euch}, sawtooth Fe$^{3+}$ chains in Rb$_2$Fe$_2$O(AsO$_4$)$_2$~\cite{Fe3+} and Fe$_2$O(SeO$_3$)$_2$~\cite{Fe3+2}, a family of olivine-type compounds Mn$_2$SiS$_{4-x}$Se$_x$ ($x=0-4$)~\cite{oliv1} and Fe$_2$SiSe$_4$~\cite{oliv2}, the chromium compound BeCr$_2$O$_4$~\cite{spir}.
+This makes experimental observation of any physical effect related to localized magnons challenging.
+For example, a half-magnetization plateau has been reported in the mineral atacamite, Cu$_2$Cl(OH)$_3$; however it was mainly attributed to the weak interchain coupling~\cite{ata21, ata25, ata25b}.
+Further examples of magnetic compounds with sawtooth chain geometry of exchange bonds are the euchroite Cu$_2$(AsO$_4$)(OH)$\cdot$3H$_2$O~\cite{euch}, sawtooth Fe$^{3+}$ chains in Rb$_2$Fe$_2$O(AsO$_4$)$_2$~\cite{Fe3+} and Fe$_2$O(SeO$_3$)$_2$~\cite{Fe3+2}, a family of olivine-type compounds Mn$_2$SiS$_{4-x}$Se$_x$ ($x=0\ldots4$)~\cite{oliv1} and Fe$_2$SiSe$_4$~\cite{oliv2}, the chromium compound BeCr$_2$O$_4$~\cite{spir}.
 The last two compounds feature spiral spin textures.
 Molecular magnets constitute another class of magnetic materials with sawtooth chain geometry, such as the spin ring Mo$_{75}$V$_{20}$~\cite{MoV} and the mixed-spin Fe$_{10}$Gd$_{10}$ molecule~\cite{FeGd}.